-Wait until that rush turns into a habit.
-Until you figure out how you learn best, and which materials are the right fit for you.
+Starting with free resources is the best strategy for any Spanish learner, at least until you figure out how you learn best, and which materials are the right fit for you.

 Today I’ll get you started on the right foot, with the best free Spanish lessons I’ve found while scouring the internet for a linguistic bargain.